mhar-andal/MovieTheater/README.md

 ![Schema Image](screenshots/schema_img.png)

-After I design the schema, I write test files for each model and association to make sure I have something to test my work against.
+After I design the schema, I wrote test files for each model and association to make sure I have something to test my work against.
-The basic RSpec test files are finished, I now start building toward the test cases.
+The RSpec test files are finished, I now start building toward the test cases.
 I've built a pretty solid grounding for my project as far as the backend.
-I'm going to start wireframing my application, being as detailed as possible what each route page is going to look like.
-This will provide a foundation for me to build my controllers and routes.
+I'm going to start wireframing my application, as this will provide a foundation for me to build my controllers and routes.
 I finished with some of the layouts, having issues designing the UI for cinemas and showtimes.
 I've moved onto creating my routes and controllers.
 As I build these routes and controllers, I start updating the views with some basic layouts.
 After creating the routes/controllers/views, I started working on my database seeds so I can have content to work with.

-When I finished with the seeds, I worked on the views so that everything can look proper and nice.
-I finished the views for the homepage, showings page, and ticket purchase pages.
+After I finished the seeds, I began to work on the front-end and started to string together the views/controllers.
+I started with the showings page and established a UI for purchasing tickets.
+I went with the "fandango" style dot seats for a one ticket purchase experience.
+After the UI design, I worked on ticket purchase page.
+At this point, I integrated the validations for the credit card information as well as the action mailer for the email order receipts.
+After finishing the ticket purchasing, I moved on to the cinema management page, where I created a basic cinema

 ![Schema Image](screenshots/homepage.png)
 ![Schema Image](screenshots/cinema.png)